What is Emsculpt?

 One 30-minute session produces nearly 20,000 muscle contractions.
 Contracting repeatedly without rest stresses the muscles, triggering rapid changes at the cellular level that make them grow bigger and stronger.

-To supply energy for so many muscle contractions, neighboring fat cells break down, via a process called lipolysis, and release fatty acids.
+To supply energy for the multiple muscle contractions, neighboring fat cells break down, via a process called lipolysis, and release fatty acids.
 Fat cells are damaged to the point where they die, and the body naturally eliminates them.

 The result of the combined action of muscle tightening and fat-cell destruction is stronger, more defined muscles.